zwdzwd/transvar/README.md

  + imprecise annotation
  + forward annotation of binding sites
  + forward annotation of structural variation breakpoints
- + begin codon and end codon in deletion
  + distinguish non-transcribable element and suppress promoter setting (like "retained intron")

 ## Bug report and feature request